marcelkornblum/snipflow/docs/how-it-works.md

     <figcaption>The main branch with a single commit</figcaption>
 </figure>

 An engineer starting on a new feature (or issue), will create a new branch directly from the main branch.
+We don't need to be very strict with branch naming as long as it doesn't affect the automation in place; it's common to name the branch `feature/xxx` where `xxx` refers to the ticket number being addressed, but as long as it doesn't start with the protected word `release` SnipFlow doesn't really mind what the name it.

 We don't use a `develop` branch since it often ends up being the de facto primary branch in the repository, with the main branch lagging far behind, and needing periodic maintenance in the form of sometimes painful merges.